ajajeti/PCCFM/README.md

 ## Prerequisites

 - MATLAB: The code is written in MATLAB and requires MATLAB software to be installed on your system.
+The code has been tested with MATLAB version '9.9.0.1467703 (R2020b)'.

+- Operating System: The code is platform-independent and can be run on Windows, macOS, and Linux operating systems.
+It has been tested on Microsoft Windows [Version 10.0.22621.1702].

 ## Files
 - `code/`: This directory contains the MATLAB code files.